gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy grinned wickedly and threw herself up onto his back.
 "Come on!" she said when Thokmay hesitated.
 "He won't bite."

-"Noxious Aftertaste!
+"Probably Noxious!
 What do you think you're doing?"
 Noxy's heart leaped into her throat.
 There, at the top of the steps that led down to the platform, stood her mother and Sergeant Dorbu.